OxideMod/Oxide.Docs/docs/core/itemskins/index.md

 # Item Skins

-The Items section allows people to see every Item Skin in Rust.
+The Item Skins section allows people to see every Item Skin in Rust.